zxcvbn-ts/zxcvbn/docs/guide/lazy-loading/README.md

 ## Fetch

-If you don't use webpack or another bundler you could get the dictionaries with fetch from github or from some self hosted website:
+If you don't use a bundler like webpack, you could fetch the dictionaries from GitHub or a hosted website:

 ```js
 const packages = [